Create an account or log in to participate in this activity

 In addition to satisfying the State's educational objectives, this activity offers pain reducing alternatives for managing pain in a continued effort to reduce the risk of opioid use and misuse.

-Boston University School of Medicine asks all individuals involved in the development and presentation of Continuing Medical Education (CME) activities to disclose all relationships with commercial interests.
-This information is disclosed to CME activity participants.
-Boston University School of Medicine has procedures to resolve apparent conflicts of interest.
-In addition, faculty members are asked to disclose when any discussion of unapproved use of pharmaceuticals and devices occurs.
+Boston University Chobanian & Avedisian School of Medicine asks all individuals involved in the development and presentation of Accredited Continuing Education activities to disclose all financial relationships with ineligible companies.
+This information is disclosed to all activity participants prior to the start of the educational activity.
+Boston University Chobanian & Avedisian School of Medicine has procedures to mitigate all relevant financial relationships with ineligible companies.
+In addition, faculty members are asked to disclose when any unapproved use of pharmaceuticals and devices is being discussed.

 Daniel P. Alford, MD, MPH (CME Course Director)